 Where: Kumbhalgarh, Udaipur

 Kumbhalgarh Festival is known for its vibrant musical shows, extravagant dance recitals by local artists, and spectacular firework displays.
-Held with the Kumbhalgarh Fort in the backdrop, this cultural feast is a paradise for art and culture enthusiasts.
+This famous festival of Rajasthan is held with the Kumbhalgarh Fort in the backdrop.
+The cultural feast is truly a paradise for art and culture enthusiasts.

 Key attractions: Mehendi and turban tying contests